-Following the global financial crisis, some governments have faced increased debt and funding obligations and have sought additional sources of revenue by increasing rates of taxation, royalties or resource rent taxes such as the Minerals Resource Rent Tax (MRRT) and Petroleum Resource Rent Tax (PRRT) extension in Australia.
+Following the global financial crisis, some governments have faced increased debt and funding obligations and have sought additional sources of revenue by increasing rates of taxation, royalties or resource rent taxes.
 Such taxes may negatively impact the financial results of existing assets and projects and reduce anticipated future returns and overall level of prospective investment in those countries.
 In addition, there may be uncertainty around changes in and the enforcement of such taxes, which can make planning of future investments challenging.